mongodb-labs/python-bsonjs/README.rst

 About
 =====

-A library for converting between BSON and JSON.
+A fast BSON to MongoDB Extended JSON converter for Python.

 Installation
 ============